-29¢ Hudson’s General
+1994 Hudson’s General

-Issue Date: July 28, 1994
+First Day of Issue: July 28, 1994

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Railroads played a major role during the Civil War, transporting troops to battlefields and keeping them supplied.
 Although both sides used railroads, the South was at a distinct disadvantage because it had less track and far fewer locomotives.

-Designed by William Hudson, and built in 1855 for Western and Atlantic Railroad, the Confederate locomotive General became famous during the Civil War when it was hijacked by a group of Union soldiers.
+Designed by William Hudson, and built in 1855 for Western and Atlantic Railroad, the Confederate locomotive General became famous during the Civil War when it was highjacked by a group of Union soldiers.
 Under the command of Captain Andrews, Union troops captured the train at Big Shanty, Georgia on April 12, 1862 while the passengers and crew were having breakfast in the depot’s eating house.